School-of-Code-HQ/workshop_clone-a-page/README.md

 Choose a website, analyze its design, and try to recreate a clone of its home page using your design and CSS skills.

 First, break down the design, and make a plan of how you're going to tackle each part.
 This includes how you'll plan to organize your CSS.
-Then, create your HTML and CSS files and start creating your clone!
+Plan any CSS variables you'll use (for colors, sizes, etc.) - ensure you use at least one!
+Then create your HTML and CSS files and start creating your clone.

 ## Ideas